Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: Results and Discussion

-Note than we have not considered compositional unanswerable questions.
-We may define a compositional unanswerable question as one that contains more than one missing KB element in its logical form all of which have appeared in unanswerable training instances, but not in the same instance.
-Thus the composition operation needed for detecting answerability is a simple OR condition.
-This should not be any more challenging than detecting IID unanswerability.
+We have not considered compositional generalization for unanswerable questions.
+We may define a compositional unanswerable question as one that contains more than one missing KB element in its ideal logical form or in its ideal paths, all of which have appeared in unanswerable training instances, but not all in the same instance.
+We hypothesize that detecting unanswerability in this scenario should only be hard as for IID unanswerability.
+We plan to validate this experimentally in the future.
+Additionally, since missing data elements constitute an important aspect of unanswerability for KB questions, we have included missing data elements in our definitions of iid and zero-shot unanswerability.
+However, distributions at the level of KB data elements cannot realistically be learnt.
+Therefore alternative definitions for these based only on schema elements may be more practical.

-We have considered different ways of adapting KBQA models for unanswerability.
-We briefly touch upon the practicality of these settings.
-Though retraining with unanswerable question followed by thresholding shows the best performance in our experiments, we had the advantage of having knowledge of the ideal KB for creating the dataset.
-Creating such a dataset in the absence of an ideal KB will present many challenges.
-In view of this, the thresholded models with A+U training assume bigger significance.
-Few-shot answerability training is also a practical direction to explore.